Have anyone heard about MOSFETs?

 Push Button | 1 |

-The stored voltage in the capacitor activates the MOSFET initiating its conducting state.
+The capacitors stored voltage triggers the MOSFET allowing it to enter its conducting condition.

 Advantages of MOSFET Implementation: